Dear New Whippet Owner- getting your whippet puppy

 Snuggle up.

 So many of us whippet owners are completely and utterly in besotted with the breed.
 More often than not, we go on to extend the whippet pack with a second dog… or a third forth, or fifth!
-So what does a new whippet puppy owner need to know?
+Anyway, we digress- so what does a new whippet puppy owner need to know?

 The essentials: